EnviroDIY/ModularSensors/examples/DRWI_CitSci/ReadMe.md

 - Register a site and sensors at the Monitor My Watershed/EnviroDIY data portal (http://monitormywatershed.org/)
 - Create a new PlatformIO project
 - Copy and paste the contents of the platformio.ini file in this example into the platformio.ini for your new project
-    - It is important that your platformio configuration has the lib_ldf_mode and build flags set as they are in the example.
+    - It is important that your PlatformIO configuration has the lib_ldf_mode and build flags set as they are in the example.
 Without this, the program won't compile or send data.
 - Download logging_to_EnviroDIY.ino and put it into the src directory of your project.
 Delete main.cpp in that folder.

 [//]: # ( @subsection drwi_2g_logger_id Set the logger ID )
 ## Set the logger ID